Dr. Ronan Collins

 Director of Stroke Services and Consultant Physician, Tallaght Hospital

-Although the incidences of stroke are on the rise in Ireland, as many as 80 per cent of cases are thought to be preventable.
-By stopping smoking, becoming more active and drinking alcohol in moderation, a person’s likelihood of experiencing a stroke is significantly reduced.
+Although the incidences of stroke are on the rise in Ireland, as many as 80% of cases are preventable.

-Another contributory factor to stroke, albeit less well known, is atrial fibrillation (AF), a condition characterised by a fast or irregular heart beat.
+Another contributory factor to stroke, albeit less well known, is atrial fibrillation (AF).
+Irregular heartbeats characterise this condition.

-“If you think of a cake mixer, the top part of the heart works on the same principle, agitating the blood before delivering it to the lower chambers of the heart that perform the pump action,” says Dr Ronan Collins, Director of Stroke Services at Tallaght Hospital in Dublin.
+“If you think of a cake mixer, the top part of the heart works on the same principle.
+It agitates the blood before delivering it to the lower chambers of the heart that perform the pump action,” says Dr Ronan Collins, Director of Stroke Services at Tallaght Hospital in Dublin.
 “With atrial fibrillation, the heart doesn’t perform its mix action effectively, making it easier for a clot to form.”

 When that happens, the results can be catastrophic.
-The clot, says Collins, is pushed down into the heart’s lower chambers and fired out into the system, “like a bullet from a gun.”
+The clot is pushed down into the heart’s lower chambers.
+Finally it’s fired out into the system, “like a bullet from a gun.”

 Most sufferers have no symptoms

-While some people with AF will experience symptoms such as palpitations or breathlessness, the majority affected by the condition will have no symptoms at all.
+While some patients with AF experience symptoms such as palpitations or breathlessness.
+However, the majority affected by the condition will have no symptoms at all.